pactflow/docs.pactflow.io/website/docs/docs/on-premises/maintenance/database.md

 #### Initial clean strategy

 If you have a very large database, and you are just now enabling the clean, the initial clean up might take some time.
-To ensure that the clean does not have an impact on the performance of Pactflow, it is recommended to set the cron schedule to something quite regular for the first day (eg. every 2 minutes), and set the clean limit quite low (eg. 100).
+To ensure that the clean does not have an impact on the performance of PactFlow, it is recommended to set the cron schedule to something quite regular for the first day (eg. every 2 minutes), and set the clean limit quite low (eg. 100).
 Once the task has stopped deleting any more records, set the schedule back to something like once/twice a day, and make sure the clean limit is higher than the number of new versions you expect in that time period.

 ### Configuration